suffolklibraries/sljekyll/elibrary/zinio/index.md

     <ul>

-        <li>The name of the Zinio website has changed to RB Digital.
+        <li>The name of the Zinio website has changed to RBdigital.
 You can still access magazines as before.</li>
-        <li>You may be prompted to download the new RB Digital app.
+        <li>If you are already using the Zinio app, you may be prompted to download the new RBdigital app.
 This also does not affect the service.
 The existing app will remain available for now.</li>

     </ul>

 </div>

-Zinio allows you to download PDF files of magazines for an unlimited time.
+RBdigital allows you to download PDF files of magazines for an unlimited time.
 This service is available through a web browser such as Chrome, Firefox, Opera, Safari or Internet Explorer.
-A read-only app called Zinio for Libraries is also available for iOS, Android and Kindle.
+A read-only app called RBdigital is also available for iOS, Android and Kindle.

-## Setting up your device to download digital magazines with Zinio
+## Setting up your device to download digital magazines with RBdigital

 ### On a computer

-1. Go to the [Zinio website](http://www.rbdigital.com/Suffolk/service/zinio/landing) and click the ‘Create New Account’ link in the top right hand corner of the home page
+1. Go to the [RBdigital website](http://www.rbdigital.com/Suffolk/service/RBdigital/landing) and click the ‘Create New Account’ link in the top right hand corner of the home page
 2. Enter your library card number and click ‘Next’
 3. Register an account with your name, email and a password and click ‘Create Account’
-4. Suffolk Libraries Zinio service will now be available to use
+4. Suffolk Libraries' RBdigital service will now be available to use.

 ### On a tablet or smartphone

 1. Set up your account on a web browser by following the instructions above
 2. Open the App or Play store on your device
-3. Search for ‘Zinio’ and click the ‘Zinio for Libraries’ app
+3. Search for ‘RBdigital’ and click the ‘RBdigital’ app
 4. Download and install the app
 5. When the download is complete, click ‘Open’
-6. When the Zinio app opens, select your country as ‘UK’, state/province as ‘England’, and library collection name ‘Suffolk County Libraries’
+6. When the RBdigital app opens, select your country as ‘United Kingdom’, enter your username and press 'next'
-7. Enter your username and password to sign in
+7. Enter your password
-8. Suffolk Libraries Zinio service will now be available to use
+8. This service will now be available to use.

 #### Amazon Kindle Fire